|

 Cedarwood, Atlas

-the closest species of a true cedar we can locate.
-The true
+Atlas Cedarwood is the closest species of a true cedar we can

 Blends well with: Juniper, Calamus, Frankincense